SaysockRFQ

 Read the decision path before you write the brief.

-An anonymized composite example showing how material direction, variation planning, and carton assumptions make repeated merch programs easier to manage.
+An anonymized composite example showing how material direction, variation planning, and carton assumptions make repeatable wholesale, distributor, or merch programs easier to manage.

 Stage 01